EGA-archive/ega-fuse-client/README.md

 ./fuseclient.sh stop
 ```

-After running, it will create a virtual directory at MOUNTPOINT_PATH(default path: `/tmp/mnt`).
-Inside the virtual directory contains the list the datasets and files authorised by the user.
-The user then can copy those datasets & files into their local directory.
+After running, a virtual directory will be created at the MOUNTPOINT_PATH (default path: /tmp/mnt).
+This virtual directory will contain your authorised EGA datasets and files.
+You can now proceed to copy the datasets of interest into your local directory.

-Optional arguments:
+### Optional arguments:
 * m : mount point path, default value: /tmp/mnt `Note: Ensure that the mount point path exists`
 * cache : the maximum size of the cache, default value: 100 `Means 100 * 10 MB = 1000 MB`
 * c : connections, maximum number of API connections used by the application, default value: 4